jnozzi/cocoadev.com/markdown/NSBrowserIcons.md

 --zootbobbalu

 *That     goto is pretty ugly...why can't you just nest your     if statements?
-Also, check out Apple's General/ImageAndTextCell class, part of the General/DragNDropOutlineView example. --General/JediKnil*
+Also, check out Apple's ImageAndTextCell class, part of the DragNDropOutlineView example. --JediKnil*

 ----

-I don't think General/DragNDropOutlineView shows you how to obtain finder icons, but I could be wrong.
+I don't think DragNDropOutlineView shows you how to obtain finder icons, but I could be wrong.
 I was just trying to give an example on how to get file icons.

 Is     goto inherently ugly?
 Personally I'm not neurotic about the goto statement.
 Using spotlight to search for the string "goto bail" I get 400+ hits in the source code for Darwin 8.2 (that's 400+ individual files containing "goto bail").